For Healthcare Professionals Only

 Now Enrolling Pregnant Women

 X-Linked Hypohidrotic Ectodermal Dysplasia (XLHED), the most common form of ectodermal dysplasia, is caused by a broad spectrum of mutations in the ectodysplasin A1 (EDA-A1) gene.
-The main symp- toms of XLHED are hypo- or anhidrosis, oligo- or anodontia and hypotrichosis.
+The main symptoms of XLHED are hypohidrosis (or anhidrosis), oligodontia (or anodontia) and hypotrichosis.
 Current treatment options are limited to managing disease symptoms and complications.
 Effective corrective treatment for XLHED remains a high unmet medical need.

 Investigational Protein Intended to Replace EDA-A1 in utero